 Then when we decided to pack everything up and move overseas, again we were able to remove the unnecessary and just take a suitcase and backpack with us.
 We also didn’t have to pay for an expensive storage unit that would just allow things to collect dust while we lived abroad.

-And now, as someone who has been living out of a suitcase for the past 3 months, I can tell you that following minimalism principles has been a lifesaver.
+And now, with kids and a bigger house to keep us all in, I can tell you that following minimalism principles has been a lifesaver.

 But minimalism isn’t just good for your personal life, you can apply it to your business to help reduce increase your confidence, reduce stress and spend less money.